 - Maintain contact with similar funds and other institutions and represent a centre of expertise in the fields of responsible investment and active ownership within the framework of the Executive Board’s guidelines for the Bank’s work on international standards relating to responsible investments;

-- Membership of, or corresponding affiliation with, organisations or groups, as well as any contact with foreign government ministries should be in line with the framework of the Executive Board’s guidelines for the Bank’s work on international standards relating to responsible investments.
+- Membership of, or corresponding affiliation with, organisations or groups, as well as any contact with foreign government ministries should be in line with the Executive Board’s Principles for responsible management in Norges Bank.

 The Chief Executive Officer is responsible for establishing internal risk and compliance systems and procedures, appropriate for the Fund and the portfolios under management.
 This includes: